Design-Dude/ddSpiral/README.md

 - [ ] Additional path adjustments.

 ## Privacy
 ddPlugin will ping the ddServer for updates upon activation.
-No data is sent to the server.
+However, no data whatsoever is sent to this server.
 By using the plugin, you automatically agree to this fait accompli (or you can strip the functionality and build your own version of the plugin).

 ## Known issues
 1. See [issues.](https://github.com/Design-Dude/ddSpiral/issues)